enes-dogan/online-shop/README.md

 ```
 ## Usage

-After installation, open you have to create a new user and then insert a `isAdmin: true` field in the database to be able to add products to the store.
+After installation, you have to create a new user and then insert a `isAdmin: true` field in the database to be able to add products to the store.
 ```bash
 db.users.updateOne( { _id: ObjectId("THE ID OF CREATED USER") }, { $set: { isAdmin: true } });
 ```